Loading...

 With the enterprise ELN functioning as the central hub for workflow applications on the scientist's desktop, it must support integration with best-of-breed tools, workflows, laboratory apparatus, lab automation software, and data management systems.
 Common integration points include statistical analysis software, chromatography data software, data repositories, Microsoft Excel spreadsheets, and kinetic modeling software.
 Integration is essential for successfully optimizing scientific processes and fully leveraging intellectual property across disciplines, departments, and external collaborators.

-As integration becomes increasingly important for R&D organizations, the enterprise electronic lab notebook needs to be highly configurable and only require customization through application development as a last resort.
+As integration becomes increasingly important for R&D; organizations, the enterprise electronic lab notebook needs to be highly configurable and only require customization through application development as a last resort.
 When customization is needed, it should be done through consistent, open, and well-documented programmable interfaces.
 If this is not the case, then the organization compromises future ELN upgrades, as well as its long-term ELN strategy.

 Fortunately, the benefits of enterprise ELNs are not limited to scientists and researchers, and are shared across the organization.
 IT departments need only support a single ELN rather than multiple notebooks from different vendors.
 Business executives gain an increase in productivity, reduced total cost of ownership and increased overall return on investment.

-Enabling collaborative R&D
+Enabling collaborative R&D;

 With the current state of the economy, the increase in generic drugs, and the pressures of ongoing mergers and acquisitions, the pharmaceutical and biotechnology industries are undergoing unprecedented change.
-In light of this uncertain, ever-changing business environment, R&D organizations are seeking smarter, more efficient informatics solutions.
-The enterprise ELN—adaptable to meet the needs of multiple disciplines in a collaborative R&D environment—is a strategy for improved success, increased ROI and enhanced productivity.
+In light of this uncertain, ever-changing business environment, R&D; organizations are seeking smarter, more efficient informatics solutions.
+The enterprise ELN—adaptable to meet the needs of multiple disciplines in a collaborative R&D; environment—is a strategy for improved success, increased ROI and enhanced productivity.

 Trevor Heritage joined Symyx in 2007 as a result of Symyx Technologies' acquisition of MDL Information Systems, where he was serving as chief scientific officer and senior vice president of software product management and strategy.
 Previously, Dr. Heritage was senior vice president, corporate officer and general manager of Tripos Inc.'s discovery informatics and software consulting services business.
 He has a PhD in organic chemistry from the University of Reading, England.